On this page

 Having a standard mark-up percentage across all of your products may also start to eat into your profits, so you should look to set differing mark-ups on differing products, particularly if some are more expensive than others to produce.

 You should know how sensitive to pricing your customers are.
 The product or service you offer may be a 'nice to have' which means that your customer will probably consider the price when looking to purchase.
 However, if they are looking for quality product or great service they may be prepared to pay a little extra to get what they want.
-If they are looking at other key areas as well as price then this will give you flexibility to differentiate your offer from your competitor.
+If they are looking at other key areas as well as price then this will give you flexibility to differentiate your offer from your competitors.

 Various price points

-Where you have different margins on different products, this will expand your offer and if your competitors drop prices on a particular product you may be able to focus your marketing efforts on other products on offer, rather than go head to head with your competitor.
+Where you have different margins on different products, this will expand your offer and if your competitors drop prices on a particular product you may be able to focus your marketing efforts on other products on offer, rather than go head to head with competitor.

 Focus on value

-An important point to make is don't be afraid to drop a product or service line that is not profitable, it is better to focus on the profit making areas of your business than chase money that is disappearing!
+An important point to make is don't be afraid to drop a product or service line that is not profitable; it is better to focus on the profit making areas of your business than chase money that is disappearing!